mudssrali/besafepakistan/README.md

 ## Getting started

-This is static website, built with `next.js` and styled with `tailwindcss 3.0`.
 To get started with this template, first install the npm dependencies:

 ```bash
 npm install